 Build Defensible Documentation

 Understand what documentation each country requires, such as Master Files and Local Files in Europe and the similar requirements in the US.
-Include supporting facts like price comparisons to other similar companies and market rates.
-The key is creating this documentation early, and not after an audit has already started.
+Include benchmarking data showing how your prices compare to market rates, plus the analysis supporting your method choices.
+The key is keeping this documentation current and preparing it by your tax filing deadlines, not scrambling together materials after an audit starts.

 Solutions to Help with Transfer Pricing